 Calendula Infused Oil

 I can not sing the praises enough for calendula.
 No matter what you are doing with it wonderful for creams, salves and carrier oils to use with essential oils for wounds.

 You want to speed the healing of just about any wound you want calendula.
 Feeling a little blue you want calendula.
 Got a diaper rash, eczema, irritation, inflammation?
 Calendula is king, it will heal it all.
 Infuse a little bit of this miracle flower and you have an on-hand DIY for just about any salve or cream you might ever want!
 Once you make the move to calendula oil, for healing wounds, trust me you will never go back ♡♡♡

 From our family to yours, thanks for stopping by

 P.S.
-Looking for more natural health DIY lifestyle?
-Subscribe to our newsletter and Join The Upcycled Family community for more great DIY’s, recipes posts and more!
+Looking for a more natural health DIY lifestyle?
+Subscribe to our newsletter and join The Upcycled Family community for more great DIY’s, recipes posts and more!